Civil Partnership Dissolution? Banner Image

 What to Expect When You Contact Our Family Law Team

-Once you have completed the enquiry form and indicated when you would like to be contacted, a member of our family law team will call you at the prearranged time to discuss your situation.
+Once you have completed the enquiry form and indicated when you would like to be contacted, our family law solicitors will call you at the prearranged time to discuss your situation.
 This call will take place within four business hours of you contacting us.
 For example, if you contact us at 4.30pm on a weekday we will call you before 11.30am the next business day.
 Please note our offices hours are 8.30am to 5.30pm, Monday to Friday.

 We offer expert, compassionate advice to help you navigate family legal matters with clarity and confidence.